railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_reports.rst

 	You can transform an old report format to the new format from the OpenOffice.org menu :menuselection:`OpenERP Report --> Convert Bracket–Fields`.

-From the Open ERP toolbar in OpenOffice.org it's possible to:
+From the OpenERP toolbar in OpenOffice.org it's possible to:

 * connect to the Open ERP server: by supplying the connection parameters.